SMBs and Enterprises Post-migration Checklist for Slack to MS Teams Migration

 Also, users get the same feel and experience as Slack when using Teams after completing the delta changes migration successfully.

 Do not forget to deactivate your old cloud account (Slack) after transitioning from Slack to Teams to avoid additional billing.
 As Slack offers a free plan with limited access to messages, you can archive your entire Slack data.

-But note that you will have limited access to message visibility and file storage.
-This is just for those who don’t want to delete the Slack account permanently.
+But note that you will have limited message visibility and file storage access.
+This is just for those who don’t want to delete their Slack account permanently.